 All leagues and sports are on first come basis.
 Limited space is available and we encourage you to register during the first day of registration.
-Courtesy card holders need to email Chris Thomas at firstname.lastname@example.org to register.
-All players must have a SUID to participate in Intramural Sports.
+All participants must have a SUID to participate in Intramural Sports.
+Courtesy card holders need to email Christian Obando at firstname.lastname@example.org to register.

 Reminder: Your team is confirmed once you have the minimum number of players and have paid for the league.
 Your status will be pending until you have done so.

 Teams are recommended to enter into the proper level of competition.
 If a team is playing out of their competitive level, the Intramural Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.
 Players are allowed to play on one D-1 team and one D-2 team or one D-3 team.
 The IM office reserves the right to remove players from rosters if found violating this rule.

 1. All teams eligible for the playoffs cannot have a forfeit in the regular season

 2. Must be over .500% winning percentage to make the playoffs

 3. On rare occasions, we will take teams who are at .500% winning percentage